-- Given a set of unstructured, uncalibrated input images. - First perform SfM to obtain a sparse 3D reconstruction - Then use MVS to create a dense 3D reconstruction. - Output: 2D point clouds (working on meshes) - Current running time: A city (Rome, Dubrovnik, etc.) can be reconstructed from 150K images in less than a day on a cluster with 500 computer cores.
+- Given a set of unstructured, uncalibrated input images. - First perform SfM to obtain a sparse 3D reconstruction - Then use MVS to create a dense 3D reconstruction. - Output: 3D point clouds (working on meshes) - Running time in 2010: A city (Rome, Dubrovnik, etc.) can be reconstructed from 150K images in less than a day on a cluster with 500 computer cores.